 This flowchart shows how one gets logged into a service.
 As in the previous one, colors and icons make the process obvious.
 We see what the user does and whether their actions lead to success or not.
 This user flow scheme is more complex due to the variety of actions and outcomes.
 However, everything seems to be very simple:

-example of flowchart design , created in FlowMapp User flow tool
+example of flowchart design , created in FlowMapp User flow tool.
+Arrows link the elements together.

 OPEN LOG INTO A SERVICE